 A good idea is to book a cheap hotel/apartment for a week or fortnight and use this as a base to search for long term accommodation.
-Early season many hotels offer very low prices, please visit low cost accommodation in ibiza alternatively contact us with your requirements and we will be happy to assist.
+Early season many hotels offer very low prices, please contact us with your requirements and we will be happy to assist.

 What are the benefits?